cyngerian/hockeydb/README.md

 ## targets:

-1. 2022-09-01: finish gamePlayerStats extract and load
+1. target: 2022-09-01: finish gamePlayerStats extract and load
+    - need to split skaters and goalies
+        - update pgerd diagram with new table
+        - split player stats extract and load into 2 processes
-2. 2022-10-06: complete starting 9 db tables for all seasons in modern stats era
+2. target: 2022-10-06: complete starting 9 db tables for all seasons in modern stats era
+    - consider pre stats era records

 ### starting tables to finish: